toluaina/pgsync/README.md

 Of course, if your data never changed, then you could just take a snapshot in time and load it into Elasticsearch/OpenSearch as a one-off operation.

 PGSync is appropriate for you if:
-- [Postgres](https://www.postgresql.org) is your read/write source of truth whilst [Elasticsearch](https://www.elastic.co/products/elastic-stack)/[OpenSearch](https://opensearch.org/) is your
+- [Postgres](https://www.postgresql.org) or [MySQL](https://www.mysql.com/) or [MariaDB](https://mariadb.org/) is your read/write source of truth whilst [Elasticsearch](https://www.elastic.co/products/elastic-stack)/[OpenSearch](https://opensearch.org/) is your
 read-only search layer.
 - You need to denormalize relational data into a NoSQL data source.
 - Your data is constantly changing.
-- You have existing data in a relational database such as [Postgres](https://www.postgresql.org) and you need a secondary NoSQL database like [Elasticsearch](https://www.elastic.co/products/elastic-stack)/[OpenSearch](https://opensearch.org/) for text-based queries or autocomplete queries to mirror the existing data without having your application perform dual writes.
+- You have existing data in a relational database such as [Postgres](https://www.postgresql.org) or [MySQL](https://www.mysql.com/) or [MariaDB](https://mariadb.org/) and you need a secondary NoSQL database like [Elasticsearch](https://www.elastic.co/products/elastic-stack)/[OpenSearch](https://opensearch.org/) for text-based queries or autocomplete queries to mirror the existing data without having your application perform dual writes.
 - You want to keep your existing data untouched whilst taking advantage of the search capabilities of [Elasticsearch](https://www.elastic.co/products/elastic-stack)/[OpenSearch](https://opensearch.org/) by exposing a view of your data without compromising the security of your relational data.
 - Or you simply want to expose a view of your relational data for search purposes.